Our Team

 - Advisor

-Mary currently teaches various courses at Gakushuin University, Waseda University, and Keio University.
-In addition, she teaches literacy skills to bilingual elementary and junior high school students.
-She also holds a teacher’s license from the Sogetsu School of Ikebana and sometimes offers Ikebana courses in English.
+Currently, Mary teaches academic and discussion-based courses at Keio University, Waseda University, and Aoyama Gakuin University.
+In addition to her work in language education, she holds a teaching license from the Sogetsu School of Ikebana and occasionally offers English-language Ikebana classes.

 Marianne Valentine